srirag1987/data-platform-group-3/README.md

-# Data Platform Setup and Usage
+# Data Platform Setup and Demonstration

-This repository contains the setup for a data platform that includes Apache Spark, Apache Kafka, and Iceberg, among other components.
-Follow the instructions below to get the platform up and running.
+This project demonstrates a data platform setup using Docker, featuring Apache Spark, Apache Kafka, and Iceberg, along with a demonstration of streaming data processing with Apache Spark.

 ## Prerequisites

-- **Docker:** Install Docker by following the instructions [here](https://docs.docker.com/engine/install/).
+- **Docker:** Install Docker from [here](https://docs.docker.com/engine/install/).
 - **Visual Studio Code:** Download and install Visual Studio Code from [here](https://code.visualstudio.com/).

 ## Setup